UCAT

 These are the aspects of the journey to medical schools in Australia, which are often unknown or difficult to navigate for many students in Year 11 and 12.
 This article ultimately serves to assist you with the undergrad medicine application process!

-Undergraduate Medicine: Course Overview
+2026 Undergraduate Medicine Course Overview in Australia

-The majority of undergraduate medicine degrees are based on a 5 year system where you balance campus-based work and hospital placements.
 Typically, the first 2 years are spent developing personal, medical, professional skills, and knowledge needed by students in the medical field.
 The final clinical years constitute the execution of your learnt skills in the clinical environment.

 To apply for medicine in Australia, whether as a domestic or international student, students must have completed their respective school leaving qualification.